Public Art Program

 The City collection of public art is comprised of approximately 100 permanently sited works and over 200 portable works of art in a diverse range of media.
 All works are commissioned and acquired through a public process.
 The portable collection features works by artists who have lived, worked, exhibited in, or been inspired by Palo Alto.
 The artworks are exhibited throughout City facilities and accessible to the public on a daily basis.
 From the land art in the Baylands to the more figurative works, the collection of permanently sited and integrated artworks reflects the diverse interests and populations of Palo Alto.
 It includes emerging talent as well as well established, world-renowned artists such as Nathan Oliveira, Fletcher Benton, Betty Gold, Gene Flores, and Bruce Beasley.
 Each artwork is selected with the particular site and audience in mind.

 View the Public Art Collection Map to explore all locations of permanently-sited artworks in Palo Alto.

 The Public Art Program is committed to ongoing maintenance and restoration projects for the permanent collection.
 Permanent and temporary artworks are regularly cleaned and receive preventative treatments to protect them from the elements.
 Some of the works receive more extensive conservation and repair treatments.
 If you notice vandalism or artworks in disrepair, please call the Public Art office immediately at 650-329-2227.
 Thank you!

-Help Us to Preserve the Palo Alto Public Art Collection
+Help Us Preserve the Public Art Collection

 Your tax-deductible donations to the Public Art Program are essential to support our ongoing maintenance and conservation efforts for the Palo Alto Public Art Collection.
 The collection is comprised of over 300 permanently sited and portable works of art by local and world-renowned artists.
 Together we can preserve the artworks for future generations.
 Thank you!